symblai/symbl-for-zoom/README.md

-# Symbl Zoom Meeting App
+# Symbl Personal Assistant Meeting App

 This is a sample app that lets you invite Symbl to your zoom meeting by just pasting in the meeting invite